 - Difficulties in regulating fishing areas due to lack of resources and tracking activity.

-- Most areas in the world have a total lack of oversight related to their fishing industry, which means the practices and activities of fishing fleets are not or barely monitored.
+- Most areas in the world totally lack oversight of their fishing industry, which means the practices and activities of fishing fleets are not or barely monitored.

 - In international waters, there are little to no rules regarding fishing practices, which means fishing fleets can bypass areas that do have regulations.